ambitioninc/django-query-builder/docs/usage_examples.rst

 Json Fields
 -----------
 Filtering and ordering by json fields is currently in an experimental phase.
+This only works with versions of postgres that have a json data type field and versions of jsonfield that use json field types like jsonfield==0.9.20

 Queryset example: